TNT-JEFFERSON/TERRENEITOR/🏎️ Prototypes and sketches/README.md

 ### Sketches

 Before we even started building the robot, we had a clear vision for what we wanted our robot to be like.
-We wanted a robot with 2 or 3 ultrasonic sensors (especially 2 in the front), the pixycam in the middle of the front of the robot (between the 2 ultrasonic sensors), to have 4 wheels (2 in the front, and 2 in the back like a real car), use 1 dc motor to move both back wheels.
+We wanted a robot with 2 or 3 ultrasonic sensors (especially 2 in the front), the pixycam in the middle of the front of the robot (between the 2 ultrasonic sensors), to have 4 wheels (2 in the front, and 2 in the back like a real car), use 1 dc motor to move both back wheels, and have the batteries and arduino board behind the sensors (in the middle of the base)

 <img src="First sketches 1.jpeg" width="600"> <img src="First sketches 2.jpeg" width="300">